 - Rossana Dragani et al., 2016: A comparative analysis of UV nadir-backscatter and infrared limb-emission ozone data assimilation.
 Atmospheric Chemistry and Physics, 16, 8539-8557, doi:10.5194/acp-16-8539-2016

 About the author

-Rossana Dragani works at ECMWF.
-Her research interests lie in the field of data assimilation with a focus on the exploitation of atmospheric composition data from satellite measurements.
+This article was produced in 2016 by Rossana Dragani at ECMWF.
+Rossana's research interests lie in the field of data assimilation with a focus on the exploitation of atmospheric composition data from satellite measurements.